S-Carlos-Teixeira/pastry-fe/README.md

 ![logged-as-customer](./git-imgs/logged%20as%20customer.png)

-* **Home page logged as admin**<br><br>Here you can see that the admin has access to the full list of products, including the ones that are out of stock. the 3rd product is out of stock no ( +Add To Cart button) .
+* **Home page logged as admin**<br><br>Here you can see that the admin has access to the full list of products, including the ones that are out of stock.
+The 3rd product is out of stock, no ( +Add To Cart button) .

 ![logged-as-admin](./git-imgs/logged%20as%20admin.png)